se-edu/guides/tutorials/javaFxPart4.md

 1. Let’s explore the provided FXML files in Scene Builder.

-    Running the tool brings up the main screen.
+    Running SceneBuilder brings up the main screen.
     Select `Open Project` > `src/main/resources/view/MainWindow.fxml`.
 Inspect each control and its properties.

    ![SceneBuilder opening MainWindow.fxml](images/javafx/SceneBuilder.png)

 1. On the right accordion pane, you can modify the properties of the control that you have selected.
 Try changing the various settings and see what they do!

-1. On the left accordion, you can see that we have set the controller class to `MainWindow`.
+1. On the left accordion, when you expand the `Controller` panel at the bottom, you can see that we have set the controller class to `MainWindow`.
 We will get to that later.

    ![Controller for MainWindow](images/javafx/MainWindowController.png)